-This study is intended to identify a plan of action that can be fully coordinated with other City initiatives and waterfront efforts.
+This study is intended to identify a plan of action that can be fully coordinated with other City initiatives and with Waterfront Toronto's revitalization efforts.
 The decision on the Gardiner Expressway East and Lake Shore Boulevard corridor is an important one that will influence development in the waterfront and surrounding areas for many years, given the anticipated population and employment growth in downtown Toronto.